-As you begin your search for the right school, don't worry about limiting yourself to those I the immediate area.
+As you begin your search for the right school, don't worry about limiting yourself to those in the immediate area.
 The Southeastern Pennsylvania Transportation Authority (SEPTA) makes it easy for you to get to class, work, and anywhere else you need to go in Philadelphia.
-This makes school really convenient—instead of having to choose the school closest to you, you can pick the school that best fits your needs and get there affordably.
+This makes school convenient—instead of having to choose the school closest to you, you can pick the school that best fits your needs and get there affordably.
 College students can get discounted passes and tickets when traveling to and from school.

 Criminal Justice Education in Philadelphia

 As the cultural center of Pennsylvania, Philadelphia has many educational opportunities for you as a prospective criminal justice student.
 You may be able to consider private and public schools within the city limits, as well as schools in the suburban areas around Pennsylvania.

 The field of criminal justice offers several different degree options for you to consider, but the most commonly available degree is an associate degree, which can be earned in four full-time semesters.
 Early in your degree, you may take general education courses in different subjects.
 However, the majority of your educational career may be spent in criminal justice courses such as victim assistance, policing procedures, and ethics in criminal justice.
 Many programs also include an internship portion.